docsforadobe/after-effects-scripting-guide/docs/general/application.rst

    This functionality was added in After Effects 14.0 (CC 2017)

 **Description**

-The Viewer object for the currently focused or active-focused viewer (Composition, Layer, or Footage) panel.

 Use this in conjunction with ``app.project.gpuAccelType`` to set the value for Project Settings > Video Rendering and Effects > Use.